Who Was 'Mad Sam' DeStefano?

 It was through his mob connections that DeStefano was able to score a "no-show" job with the Chicago Department of Streets and Sanitation in the early 1950s.
 He eventually had to resign after a newspaper investigation revealed that he was being paid for not working.
 By this time, however, DeStefano had graduated to full-time loan shark.
 He took particular glee in dispensing out punishments to those who failed to make payments on their loans or got in his way, using the basement of his Chicago home as a torture chamber of sorts.
-While his wife, Anita, and their three children were upstairs, he worked on his victims in the basement, taking a special liking to using his ice pick to inflict pain.
-Known for showing no mercy, DeStefano is believed to have killed his own brother, Mike.
+While his wife, Anita, and their three children were upstairs, he worked on his victims in a soundproof basement, taking a special liking to using his ice pick to inflict pain.

 While he received approval to operate his illegal enterprise in the city, DeStefano was considered to be too unstable and violent by many in the organized crime world to have a place in its organizational hierarchy.
 He did, however, mentor Tony Spilotro, a rising star in the Outfit, as the Chicago mob is sometimes called.
 In the early 1960s, DeStefano brought Spilotro into his operation.
 The two worked together on some of DeStefano's murders, including the 1962 killing of two young burglars.